 A Little More on What is a NOW Account

 Commercial banks, savings and loan associations and mutual savings banks are allowed to offer NOW accounts.
-Only the individuals, some governmental units and certain nonprofit organizations are allowed to open a NOW account.
+Only individuals, some governmental units, and certain nonprofit organizations are allowed to open a NOW account.
 Corporations are not allowed to open such accounts.

 Negotiable order of withdrawal account and demand deposit accounts are defined differently by the United States banking regulation, although both are essentially similar in nature.
-Money can be withdrawn from both types of account quickly and without any hassles.
-Historically the financial institutions were not allowed to pay interest on the demand deposit accounts under the Regulation Q, whereas the interest earning is an integral part of a negotiable order of withdrawal account.
+Money can be withdrawn from both types of accounts quickly and without any hassles.
+Historically the financial institutions were not allowed to pay interest on the demand deposit accounts under Regulation Q, whereas interest-earning is an integral part of a negotiable order of withdrawal account.

 Initially, the banks accepted the ban without any attempt to avoid it.
 However, during the 1950s, as the interest rate rose the banks started to take non-pecuniary efforts to avoid the ban by offering convenience features and giving away consumer goods to new customers.

 In the 1970s, Ronald Haselton, president, and CEO of Consumer Savings Bank in Worcester, Massachusetts, led an effort for banks to offer interest-paying checking accounts.
 In 1974, Congress allowed the banks in Massachusetts and New Hampshire to offer NOW accounts to its customers.
 In the following two years, the NOW account was permitted in all of New England.
 In 1980 it was expanded nationwide.
 There was a ceiling of 5% interest rate for all the NOW accounts.
 The maximum limit was removed in 1986, as part of a general deregulation of the interest rate.
 In 2011 the ban on paying interest against demand deposit accounts was also lifted by Congress.

 Academic Research on Negotiable Order of Withdrawal Account (NOW)